guillainbisimwa/Splasheroo-doc/source/includes/main.md

 # Banking Card

-Bank Card management
+Bank Card management throught STRIPE You can a cards on a customer in order to charge the customer later.

 ## Add a Bank CARD

-> Post a bankCard and save in our database,
+> Post a Credit Card and save in our database,

 ```javascript